 • F-1 visa stamp (most recent)

 • Previous EADs (if applicable)

 • Two recent (within 30 days) passport-style photos meeting these specifications (lightly write full name and I-94 number in pencil on the back of each photo)

 U.S. federal regulations require students to report the following information to ISSS during post-completion OPT at the time the change occurs:

-• Change to legal name or nonimmigrant status: report via email to email@example.com
+• Change to legal name or nonimmigrant status within 10 days: report via email to email@example.com

-• Change in U.S. address: report via OPUS
+• Change in U.S. address within 10 days: report via ISSS Link

-• Change of employer or employment address: report via the OPT information update form.
+• Change of employer or employment address within five days: report via ISSS Link

 Students participating in OPT are required to pay federal, state and local taxes.
 Emory is pleased to offer access to the Foreign National Tax Resource (FNTR) tax software to international alumni on OPT.